MasterKale/SimpleWebAuthn-homepage/docs/simplewebauthn/philosophy.md

 **Enter SimpleWebAuthn.**

-SimpleWebAuthn attempts to offer a developer-friendly pair of libraries that simplify the above dance. **@simplewebauthn/server** exports a small number of methods requiring a handful of simple inputs that pair with the two primary methods exported by **@simplewebauthn/browser**.
+SimpleWebAuthn offers a developer-friendly pair of libraries that simplify the above dance. **@simplewebauthn/server** exports a small number of methods requiring a handful of simple inputs that pair with the two primary methods exported by **@simplewebauthn/browser**.
 No converting back and forth between `Uint8Array` (or was this supposed to be an `ArrayBuffer`...?) and `String`, no worrying about JSON compatibility - **SimpleWebAuthn takes care of it all!**